5.7.6 Trust Fund Penalty Assessment Action

 Note:

-If one tax period is more than $25,000 the taxpayer must submit a Formal Written Protest.
+A responsible person may contest all of the periods listed in the notice in a single protest.
+However, If one tax period and/or the sum of all the tax periods is more than $25,000 the responsible person must submit a Formal Written Protest.

-10. IRM 5.7.6.1.4, Small Case Request, contains the guidelines on the information the taxpayer should include in a Small Case Request.
-IRM 5.7.6.1.5, Formal Written Protest, contains the information the taxpayer should include in a Formal Written Protest.
-The responsible party should submit any additional information or documentation he or she wants the Settlement Officer/Appeals Officer to consider.
+11. IRM 5.7.6.5, Small Case Request, contains the guidelines on the information the responsible person should include in a Small Case Request.
+IRM 5.7.6.6, Formal Written Protest, contains the information the responsible person should include in a Formal Written Protest.
+The responsible person should submit any additional information or documentation they want the Appeals officer to consider.

 Note: